 Santa Barbara Wildlife Care Network hotline: 805-681-1080

 For injured birds and small mammals.
-Although we are not located in Santa Barbara we can arrange for pickup from Ventura County.
+Although located in Santa Barbara, they can arrange for pickup from Ventura County.

 Ventura Hummingbird Rescue: 805-320-2438

 Volunteer rescue, rehabilitation and care for injured and orphaned birds.
 Non-native and domestic/exotic birds are welcome.
 Injured and orphaned wild birds should be brought to a wildlife rehabilitator as soon as possible.
 Please do not attempt to care for one yourself.
 They need specialized diets and caging and State and Federal permits are required to care for them.

 The Ojai Raptor Center (ORC) is a state and federally licensed 501(c) (3) non profit organization dedicated to the rescue, rehabilitation and release of birds of prey and other wildlife, and to providing educational programs about wildlife and our shared environment.

 Ojai Raptor Center is open 365 days a year.
 Please contact if you have an inquiry about wildlife in distress.
 It is illegal for non-permitted parties to keep or care for wildlife.
 Every species has specific social and dietary needs and should not be cared for by a non-professional.

 Channel Islands Marine and Wildlife Institute hotline: 805-567-1505

 For stranded (beached) marine mammals (seals, sea lions, dolphins).